rockcesar/LatinChainDevelopments/Pi_A2U_payment/README.md

 MnemonicToSecret
 -----------------

 Is to get publicKey and secret in NodeJS.
-Usefull when we are going to use our own Mainnet wallet to Pay A2U.
+Useful when we are going to use our own Mainnet wallet to Pay A2U.